srbhr/Resume-Matcher/webapp/README.md

 #### Start the Backend Server in Debug Mode

 1. ⚠️ IMPORTANT: Before proceeding along this set of steps, ensure the frontend server is NOT running.
-It will need to be running in isolation of the backend server, after the backend server has succesfully completed its starup process.
+It will need to be running in isolation of the backend server, after the backend server has successfully completed its startup process.

 2. Open the VS Code debugger tab (i.e. the bug icon on the left sidebar)